AuroraStudio-aurorast/.github/profile/README.md

 AuroraStudio, founded by @Redmountain2018 on December 20, 2019, is a small software development team from China that aims to provide software for better use.

-We are a non-profit team, but if you want, you can buy us a coffee.
+We are a non-profit team, but if you want, you can buy us a cup of coffee.

 ## ✨Software